 I didn’t lay out my race number or my clothes.
 I didn’t drink extra water or eat a bowl of carbs.
 I didn’t do anything I normally would do.
 I don’t know if I was shocked to be racing in friggin’ Albania.
 Or if being out of running shape upset me more than I realized.
 Before I fell asleep, I had a disturbing argument.
 My ego, let’s call her Brenda, said I should skip the race because I wasn’t ready, plus no one would know.
 I told her to stop swaying me with valid reasons.
 I accused her of being manipulative and trying to keep me small.
 She said something really mean and triggering.
 I said, “yo mama!”

 I woke up feeling like a horse c-walked across my face and body.
 I did not want to go.
 I did not want to go.
 Enroute to the race site, I acknowledged I wasn’t fast anymore.
 I also acknowledged the ebbs and flows of life.
 Sometimes you’re motivated; Sometimes you’re not.
 Sometimes everyone compliments your arms; Sometimes you refuse to wear tank tops.
 Sometimes you’re bursting with energy; Sometimes you’re depressed.

 The moment I arrived at Mother Theresa Square, I remembered.
 This is where I belong.
 These are my people.
 I lined up in the middle of the pack to force myself to chill.
-I only thought about how slow I was for the first 20 minutes.
-You are who you are.
 It was refreshing to simply run and not obsess over stats.
 I talked with other runners, high-fived volunteers, and jumped in front of cameras to give the peace sign.
 There’s a 100% chance I’m on some Albanian newscast.